ros-event-camera/metavision_driver/README.md

 This driver differs from the Prophesee ROS driver in the following ways:

-- can write ``dvs_msgs`` or ``prophesee_msgs``.
-This permits
+- can publish:
+  - ``prophesee_msgs``: same as the Prophesee ROS driver
-  using ROS based pipelines that have been developed for the DVS camera.
+  - ``dvs_msgs``: permits using ROS1 pipelines developed for the DVS camera
+  - ``event_array2_msgs``: needed for ROS2 to get acceptable
+    performance, loads faster when accessed through rosbag read API
 - less CPU consumption by avoiding unnecessary memory copies.
-- implemented as nodelet so can be run in the same address space as e.g. a rosbag record nodelet without worrying about message loss in transmission.
+- implemented as nodelet such that it can be run in the same address space as e.g. a rosbag record nodelet without worrying about message loss in transmission.
-- prints out message rate statistics.
+- prints out message rate statistics so you know when the sensor saturates bandwidth.
-- dynamic reconfiguration
+- supports dynamic reconfiguration
 - NOTE: does not provide ``camera_info`` messages yet, does not play from raw files.